iW90/iW90/README.md

 </div>

-Let me introduce myself: I'm Ingrid, human coder and I have started in the programming world in January 2022.
-I started with Web Development, but on this journey I found out that I love the C and C# languages, my current objects of study.
-I also started a new degree, a Bachelor's in Computer Engineering, and at the same time I'm cadet at 42SP.
-In the future I also intend to learn about mobile app development, cybersecurity and others.
+Hey there!
+I'm Ingrid, a human coder who embarked on her programming journey back in January 2022.
+I initially dipped my toes into the vast world of Web Development, but along the way, I discovered a deep affection for the C and C# languages, which are currently my main study focus.
+In addition to my coding adventures, I've taken up a Bachelor's degree in Computer Engineering.
+Oh, and I'm also a cadet at 42SP, because why not take on another exciting challenge?
+Looking ahead, I've got big plans!
+I'm determined to dive into software architecture, and who knows what else the future holds.
+The coding universe is my oyster! 🚀

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ingridwagner/)
 [![Dev.to](https://img.shields.io/badge/dev.to-592693?style=for-the-badge&logo=devdotto&logoColor=white)](https://dev.to/iw90)